 Jane Claire Hervey is a community and brand development director, award-winning curator, creative producer and accidental nonprofit founder.

 Over the last decade, she has led teams and programs for 25+ creative companies and start-ups, arts and entertainment organizations and public spaces across the US.
-Designing thoughtfully curated experiences, brand identities and storytelling projects, her client list reflects independent creatives and nonprofits, cities and local government, as well as lifestyle and tech brands like The LINE Hotel, Bumble and Waymo.
+Designing thoughtfully curated cultural experiences, brand identities and storytelling projects, her client list reflects independent creatives and nonprofits, cities and local government, as well as lifestyle and tech brands like The LINE Hotel, Bumble and Waymo.

 Originally from the South Texas border, Hervey now lives and works in Austin, Texas.